fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 	}
 }
 {% endhighlight %}

+Note that not all actions are apropriate for each state.
+For example, `turnCrank()` or `ejectQuarter()` make no sense in the `NoQuarterState`.
+Therefore the user will be only informed to insert a quarter and no transition takes place.

 Like all states will, this state has a reference to the `GumballMachine`, the `Context`, which is used to get and set new states.
 For example, to transition from this state `NoQuarterState` to `HasQuarterState`